Gitii/webdev_exercise/README.md

     * `typeorm` is used as orm.
 Because of the simple data schema, I opted for a basic orm setup, including eager loading of entities.

 Backend and Frontend can be started individually by executing the `start` script of packages.
 Same for the tests.

-**Remarks**
-* `react-scripts` [doesn't support node >=18 out of the box](https://github.com/facebook/create-react-app/issues/12977).
-Please use node 16.
-Previous versions of node are still supported but even node 16 will be eol in 6 months.

 ## Possible future steps
 * Use a third party library for UI components (for example Material UI)